Oushesh/url-shortening_service_fastapi_mongodb/README.md

     Also precommit hooks for code quality and consistency are used: black and isort is used.
 When code is pushed code gets automatically restructured for readability purposes.

+    Every branch has .githubworkflow yaml which run configured pytests before branch are merged.

+    pytest in itself is configured so any file with test_*.py runs.
+The tests are made such that the url encoded when decoded gives the original one.

 ## Preview
     When you run the app: put http://127.0.0.1:8000/docs# on your browser.